 In addition to the grammar above, #%expression can appear in a fully local-expanded expression position.
 For example, #%expression can appear in the result from local-expand when the stop list is empty.
 Reference-identifier scope sets are reduced in local-expanded expressions only when the local-expand stop list is empty.

-If it is a syntax-object pair of any other form, then a new syntax-object symbol '#%app is created using the lexical information of the pair.
+If it is a syntax-object pair of any other form, then a new syntax-object symbol '#%app is created using the lexical information of the pair with implicit-made-explicit properties.
 If the resulting #%app identifier has no binding, parsing fails with an exn:fail:syntax exception.
 Otherwise, the new identifier is combined with the original pair to form a new syntax-object pair (also using the same lexical information as the original pair), and the #%app binding is used to continue.

-If it is any other syntax object, then a new syntax-object symbol '#%datum is created using the lexical information of the original syntax object.
+If it is any other syntax object, then a new syntax-object symbol '#%datum is created using the lexical information of the original syntax object with implicit-made-explicit properties.
 If the resulting #%datum identifier has no binding, parsing fails with an exn:fail:syntax exception.
 Otherwise, the new identifier is combined with the original syntax object in a new syntax-object pair (using the same lexical information as the original pair), and the #%datum binding is used to continue.

 A transformer, such as introduced by define-syntax or let-syntax.
 If the associated value is a procedure of one argument, the procedure is called as a syntax transformer (described below), and parsing starts again with the syntax-object result.
 If the transformer binding is to any other kind of value, parsing fails with an exn:fail:syntax exception.
 The call to the syntax transformer is parameterized to set current-namespace to a namespace that shares bindings and variables with the namespace being used to expand, except that its base phase is one greater.